 - Book travel through Capital One’s travel portal at a value of 1.5 cents per “mile” (matches Chase Sapphire Reserve).

-- Erase all other travel charges at a value of 1 cent per “mile” (same as Venture card today)
+- Reimburse all other travel charges at a value of 1 cent per “mile” (same as Venture card today)

 - Add at least one killer 1 to 1 transfer partner like Alaska, ANA, Asiana etc.